Estimating the Uncertainty in Emotion Class Labels with Utterance-Specific Dirichlet Priors: Related work

 The subjectivity of emotional perception further complicates the problem of designing AER datasets.
 Despite the efforts of psychologists to de-correlate emotion dimensions, creating intensity labels with continuous values or multiple discrete values can still be highly subjective and also lead to a high degree of uncertainty in the data.
-In response to this problem, most datasets were created using the strategy of having multiple human annotators to provide multiple labels to each utterance. ``Ground truth" is then defined as the majority vote for discrete labels~\cite{Busso2008IEMOCAPIE, CHEAVD2.0,MSP-IMPROV,Meld} or the average for dimensional labels~\cite{RECOLA,Busso2008IEMOCAPIE,MSP-IMPROV}.
-One issue with discrete class labelling is that data lacks such ground truth if there's disagreement among the annotators and the labels don't have a unique majority.
-As a consequence, those data are usually discarded in classification-based AER~\cite{tripathi2018multimodal,Majumder2018,Poria2018}.
+In response to this problem, most datasets were created using the strategy of having multiple human annotators to provide multiple labels for each utterance.
+The ``ground truth'' is then commonly defined as the majority vote for discrete labels~\cite{Busso2008IEMOCAPIE, CHEAVD2.0,MSP-IMPROV,Meld} or the mean for dimensional labels~\cite{RECOLA,Busso2008IEMOCAPIE,MSP-IMPROV}.
+When using the mean dimensional labels, the discrepancies between annotators are ignored.
+Several approaches have been proposed to characterise the subjective property of emotion perception by modelling the inter-annotator disagreement level as the standard deviation of the dimensional labels, such as including a separate task to predict the standard deviation in a multi-task framework~\cite{han2021exploring,han2017hard}, or predicting such values using Gaussian mixture regression models~\cite{dang2017investigation,dang2018dynamic}.
+Recently, alternative methods including Gaussian processes~\cite{atcheson2019using}, generative variational auto-encoders~\cite{sridhar2021generative}, and Monte-Carlo dropout~\cite{sridhar2020modeling} have been applied to the problem without using the standard deviation of dimensional emotion labels as additional training labels.